 The UNGP Reporting Database does not judge how well a company is implementing the UN Guiding Principles, nor does it rate or rank corporate performance or disclosure.
 Instead, the database enables companies and their stakeholders to draw their own conclusions about how meaningfully a company is reporting on its progress towards implementation of the UN Guiding Principles.
 The database draws only from information companies publish in their own websites and reports, in order to support integrated approaches to how companies think and talk about human rights in their core business.
 The database’s catalogue of corporate disclosure can be used widely to support analysis, ranking or benchmarking of corporate reporting on human rights by other initiatives.

-- The Database currently covers 30 companies, including the 10 largest companies of the extractive, apparel and food and beverage sectors.
+- The Database currently covers 40 companies, including the 10 largest companies of the extractive, apparel, food and beverage and ICT sectors.
 Further companies and sectors will be added over time.
 To see all the companies currently in the Database, jump to our Companies page or see them listed on the Explore Disclosures page.

 - The Database is searchable by sector, headquarters location, salient issue, company and question of the Reporting Framework.
 The results are viewable in your browser or downloadable as an Excel file.